theochem/horton/doc/user_postproc_aim.rst

     Typically, you would like to have a compromise between some of the following
     features:

-    * Numerical stability.
+    * Numerical stability
-    * Robustness with respect to conformational changes.
+    * Robustness with respect to conformational changes
-    * Uniqueness of the result.
+    * Uniqueness of the result
-    * Computational efficiency.
+    * Computational efficiency
-    * Mathematical elegance.
+    * Mathematical elegance
-    * Simplicity.
+    * Simplicity
-    * Linearity in the density (matrix).
+    * Linearity in the density (matrix)
-    * Chemical transferability.
+    * Chemical transferability
-    * Applicable to a broad range of systems.
+    * Applicable to a broad range of systems
-    * Applicable to periodic/isolated systems.
+    * Applicable to periodic/isolated systems
-    * Applicable to a broad range of electronic structure methods/implementations.
+    * Applicable to a broad range of electronic structure methods/implementations
-    * Accuracy of electrostatic interactions with a limited multipole expansion of the atoms.
+    * Accuracy of electrostatic interactions with a limited multipole expansion of the atoms
-    * Good (empirical) correlations between some AIM property with some experimental observable.
+    * Good (empirical) correlations between some AIM property with some experimental observable
     * ...

-    It goes beyond the scope of this FAQ to describe how each partitioning scheme (implemented in HORTON or not) performs for these criteria.
-Some of these features are also very hard to assess and subject of intense debate in the literature.
+    It goes beyond the scope of this FAQ to describe how each partitioning scheme (implemented in HORTON or not) performs for these features.
+Some of these features are also very hard to assess and subject to intense debate in the literature.

     Regarding our own work, the following papers are directly related to this